-Why book Chulucanas to Lima bus with redBus?
+Why book a Chulucanas to Lima bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Chulucanas to Lima.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Chulucanas to Lima.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 The pre-Columbian history of the region shows that the territory was dominated by Tupac Yupanqui, although there was a great resistance by the settlers of the place.
 It was a crossing point for the Spanish troops on their way to Cajamarca, and afther the conquest they settled in the territory.
 Chulucanas was part of the Yapatera property for more than 200 years, until in 1839 it was declared an independant town by the Huancayo Congress.
 In 1866 was created the district of Yapatera and was declared capital of Chulucanas.There was a debate in 1935, the time when it was being decided the legal system of those lands, since Yapateras and Morropon wanted to become the province in charge of those territories; then the settlers of Chulucanas were opposed and argued that the province should have its name for being a bigger town and with more trade.
 Everything ended in 1936 with the Law 8174, during the Oscar R. Benavides government, when it was declared the creatioon of the Morropon province, whose capital would be Chulucanas.